-A: All students, faculty and staff who will live, study or work on campus during the Fall 2021 semester will be required to be fully vaccinated with a COVID-19 vaccine.
+A: All students, faculty and staff who will live, study or work on campus will be required to be fully vaccinated with a COVID-19 vaccine.
 For students, this requirement applies to all students who live on campus and/or participate in on-campus classes, studies, research, or activities.

 A: Any vaccine approved by the FDA or authorized by the FDA use in the U.S. (currently, Moderna, Pfizer, and Johnson & Johnson) is acceptable for purposes of the College’s vaccine policy.